“There are a few people who can play violin well, but they don’t have a sense of style - and Hu does.”

 After this, Hu Kun won media front coverage all over the country, on major television and radio programs, performing for the state’s guest US President Ronald Reagan in 1984, as well as having a documentary film made about him, “The First Winner”, which was released in China.
 He was awarded a Second Grade Military Medal and promoted to Battalion Commander at the age of 18.
 In addition, he was given an exceptional status by the Culture Minister to enter The Central Conservatory of Music in Beijing to continue his studies with Prof. Lin Yiao Ji.
 During this time, he also studied conducting with Prof. Xu Xin.
 Hu Kun then graduated as one of only two Exceptional Graduates of the Year from the Beijing Central Conservatory of Music in 1985, even though he missed a year as he had already been sent to the Menuhin Academy in Gstaad in 1984.

 The same year, he was sent by the Chinese Cultural Ministry to study at the Menuhin Academy with Alberto Lysy in Gstaad, Switzerland.
-He became the fourth prize winner and the TV/Radio “Prix Jacques Stehman 1985” winner of the prestige Queen Elizabeth Competition in Brussels in May ‘85.
+He became the fourth prize winner and the TV/Radio “Prix Jacques Stehman 1985” winner of the prestige Queen Elisabeth Competition in Brussels in May ‘85 (listen here).
 Three months later, he won the 1st prize (plus four category prizes) of the Menuhin Competition in Paris, along with the title “Grand Lauréat de la Ville de Paris” awarded to him by Madame Chirac, who then invited Kun to perform for her and her close friends at the Hotel de Ville in Paris.
 Guests included the likes of Madame Pompidou…

 Soon after, Kun was invited to London by Lord Yehudi Menuhin, to become his protégé and only private student.
 The two went on to perform around the world together, recording several CDs and appearing on TV/Radio interviews together.